kamladi/Dotfiles/README.md

 # Kedar Amladi's Dotfiles (Work in Progress)

 ## How to Install
-Note: this installation will overwrite existing dotfiles in your `$HOME` and `.vim` directories.
+Note: this installation will replace existing dotfiles in your `$HOME` and `.vim` directories, moving any existing dotfiles to a `dotfiles_old` folder.

 * Download this repo
-* edit/replace the dotfiles with your own stchuff
+* edit/replace dotfiles with your own schtuff
-* run `setup.sh` from the command line
+* run `./setup.sh` from the command line

 ## TODO:
 * Add proper Homebrew/NPM setup, installing required packages (node, mongodb, wget, tree, etc.)